-The best soundbars solve the one weakness that modern TVs have – poor audio quality.
-Many of the TVs that offer great image quality are about the thickness of a pencil, and that means physics isn't on their side when it comes to producing full and rich sound playback.
+The best soundbars solve the one weakness all modern TVs have – poor audio quality and sub-par speakers.
+Many of the TVs that offer great image quality are about the thickness of a pencil, and that means physics isn't on their side when it comes to producing full, rich sound playback.

 The best soundbars of 2022 range from simple units with a pair of stereo speakers inside that offer a bit more oomph than your TV can manage, right up to elaborate multi-driver systems that create virtual surround sound by bouncing audio around the room, matching the premium visuals of, say, the best OLED TVs equally elite sound.